ibericode/mailchimp-for-wordpress/readme.txt

 == Upgrade Notice ==

-= 2.2.9 =
+= 2.3 =
-Updated Italian, Russian & Turkish translations.
+Handle unsubscribe calls from your forms and use dynamic variables everywhere.
+Updated translations.